hastern/nightmare/README.md

 Inside a testbench there are a number of suites grouping tests together.

 The testbench files a normal python files, which get evaluated by calling the internal "`execfile`" function.
-This might not be the savest approach, but it is definitly one of the easiest ones.
+This might not be the safest approach, but it is definitely one of the easiest ones.

 Here is a example for a minimal testbench.